chdzma/slim-image/README.md

-# slim-image
+# Slim Image

-An Electron application with React and TypeScript
+An open-source Electron app designed to optimize and create image versions in WebP, PNG, and JPEG formats, using the TinyPNG service for efficient image compression.

 ## Recommended IDE Setup